TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

     return renamed_projections
 ```

-This can then be used in a SQL model as shown below:
+This can then be used in a SQL model like this:

 ```sql linenums="1"
 MODEL (